Accessing ODBC and JDBC data dources from Oracle Heterogeneous Services (HSODBC)

 Download and install the 32-bit version of the driver, and then copy your backup licenses file to /usr/local/easysoft/license.

-Note When using hsODBC to access SQL Server you may need to add "DisguiseWide=1" to your DSN as hsODBC does not seem to recognise SQL_WCHAR columns.
-(See 5.2 No rows returned when connecting Oracle® hsODBC to MS SQL Server.)
+Note When using HSODBC to access SQL Server you may need to add DisguiseWide=1 to your DSN as HSODBC does not seem to recognise SQL_WCHAR columns.
+(Refer to No rows returned when connecting Oracle HSODBC to SQL Server.)

-1. Install and configure the ODBC driver on the Oracle® data-server.
+1. Install and configure the ODBC driver on the Oracle server.

-To allow the Oracle® server to use HSODBC, you will need to edit three files and restart the Oracle® Listener.
-These are:
+To use HSODBC, you need to edit three files:

-All three files reference either entries made in the other files or the datasource entry made within /etc/odbc.ini.
-Care needs to be taken when configuring these files as an incorrect entry in any of them can lead to a failure to connect.
+All three files reference either entries in the other files or the data source in /etc/odbc.ini.
+Take care when configuring these files, as an incorrect entry in any of them can lead to a failure to connect.

 #